decretist/Dissertation/Chapter3/chapter3.markdown

 start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.

-[38] See Winroth, “Where Gratian Slept,” August 2013.
+[38] See Winroth, “Where Gratian Slept”.
 The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

 [39] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December